samfrm/reflex/paper.md

 # Availability

 Reflex is implemented in Go and distributed as prebuilt binaries for Linux, macOS, and Windows.
 Source code and issue tracking are available at: https://github.com/samfrm/reflex.
-An archival release is available on Zenodo (DOI: https://doi.org/10.5281/zenodo.17079395).
+An archival release is available on Zenodo (DOI: https://doi.org/10.5281/zenodo.17081049).
+This paper refers to version v0.1.3 of the software.

 # Acknowledgements